canonical/charmhub-listing-review/CONTRIBUTING.md

 If the requirement can be automatically evaluated, add an evaluation method to [the evaluation script](./evaluate.py).
 We do not use AI/LLM tools for evaluation at this time.

-If the requirement cannot be automatically evaluated, add it to the [issue script](./update_issue.py) in the issue description template.
+If the requirement cannot be automatically evaluated, add it to the [issue script](./update_issue.py), in the part of the script that defines the issue description template.

 # Pull requests